Serbia denies meddling in tense Montenegro election

 “There is no way that Montenegro is in any form threatened by Serbia,” Serbian Prime Minister Ana Brnabic said.

-She added that such claims could be seen as threats on Vucic’s life as they are “drawing a target on his forehead”
+She added that such claims could be seen as threats on Vucic’s life as they were “drawing a target on his forehead.”

+Tensions have soared in Montenegro since Monday, when thousands of Serb opposition party supporters staged boisterous victory celebrations throughout the small country.
+Participants waved Serbian flags and chanting derogatory slogans against Djukanovic during the events, despite appeals by party leaders to refrain from provocations.

+Several incidents were reported since then.
+Windows of Muslim community offices in the town of Pljevlja, were broken and leaflets thrown in with messages that Muslims should leave Montenegro or they could end up like the 8,000 Muslim men and boys who were massacred in 1995 by Serb troops in the Bosnian town of Srebrenica.

 Djukanovic, who has ruled Montenegro for 30 years either as president or prime minister, has been a key Western ally in pushing the volatile Balkans toward a more pro-Western orientation.
 Djukanovic defied Russia in 2017 to lead his country into NATO after gaining independence from much larger Serbia in 2006.